What Seneca got wrong about human nature

 There was no sound philosophical reason for Socrates to die and Seneca seems unable to see the obvious.
 When he praises Socrates as an example to imitate, Seneca is taking for granted that we are all willing to stand still like sitting ducks and get ourselves obliterated.

-Socrates’ pitiful ending embodies Seneca’s views on human nature.
-Seneca regards humans as passive conformists, unable to give shape to their own lives.
-That’s why he is portraying Socrates as highly accomplished, as an example to imitate.
+Does Socrates’ pitiful ending embody Seneca’s views on human nature?
+Seneca did not regard humans as conformists, unable to give shape to their lives, but not as entrepreneurs either.
+We should be careful in portraying Socrates as highly accomplished, as an example to imitate.

 Seneca’s got human nature wrong because he did not grasp motivation.
 He failed to understand that humans need to grow, develop and thrive in order to achieve happiness.